Trump's Washington police takeover echoes history of racist narratives about urban crime

 Trump's action echoes uncomfortable historical chapters

-But for many residents, the prospect of federal troops surging into the district’s neighborhoods represents an alarming violation of local agency.
+As District of Columbia National Guard troops arrived at their headquarters Tuesday, for many residents, the prospect of federal troops surging into the district’s neighborhoods represented an alarming violation of local agency.
 To some, it echoes uncomfortable historical chapters when politicians used language to paint historically or predominantly Black cities and neighborhoods with racist narratives to shape public opinion and justify aggressive police action.

 April Goggans, a longtime Washington resident and grassroots organizer, said she was not surprised by Trump's actions.
 Communities had been preparing for a potential federal crackdown in the district since the summer of 2020, when Trump deployed National Guard troops during racial justice protests after the murder of George Floyd.